n7studio/react-di/README.md

 };
 ```

-Wrap the application with the ContainerProvider and pass your dependency config
+Wrap the application with the ContainerProvider and pass your dependency config.

 ```javascript
 ReactDOM.render(